-Visa fee can be paid via demand draft at the time of the visa interview.
+The Visa fee can be paid via demand draft at the time of the visa interview.
 Moreover, this fee is completely non-refundable and does not matter whether the visa is accepted or rejected.
 You can not pay the visa fee in cash.
 Always issue the demand draft in favor of the correct embassy or consulate.
-One last but not least that demand draft should not be older than 2 months.
-Visa fee is paid on appointment day after submitting all documents.
+One last but not least the demand draft should not be older than 2 months.
+The Visa fee is paid on appointment day after submitting all documents.

 Approvement from the German Federal Employment Agency (ZAV)

 It always depends on the case by case.
 In general, you do not need the International Placement Service (ZAV) certificate in India.
 You can apply for a German national visa without ZAV.
 In any case, if you need ZAV then you can get it from your employer.
 You need to send the following documents to your employer.

 - University degree